If North Korea Were To Strike The US With A Nuclear Weapon, Experts Say This Would Be The Most Likely Target

-As tensions continue to mount between the US and the rogue nation of North Korea, experts have debated the full extent of North Korea’s nuclear capabilities.
+As tensions continue to mount between the U.S. and the rogue nation of North Korea, experts have debated the full extent of North Korea’s nuclear capabilities.
 One question of utmost importance is whether or not the regime could launch a nuclear strike capable of reaching the continental United States.

 Should such an attack occur, one location above all others would seem to be the likeliest target of North Korea’s aggression.
-Richard Ellings, the President of the National Bureau of Asian Research, argues that Seattle, Washington stands as the “ultimate target.”
+Richard Ellings, the President of the National Bureau of Asian Research, argues that Seattle, Washington, stands as the “ultimate target.”

 One reason for this is Seattle’s location.
-It’s position at the northwest corner of the continental United States makes it much easier to reach than a city situated further inland.
+Its position at the northwest corner of the continental United States makes it much easier to reach than a city situated further inland.
 And although many experts agree that Seattle currently remains outside North Korea’s range, some have warned that by the end of Donald Trump’s first term in office, North Korea will have upgraded their missile program to the point where delivering a nuclear warhead to the west coast would be an entirely concrete possibility.

 Among those sounding the alarm is General Michael Hayden, the former head of the NSA and CIA.
 As he described the threat, “one of the things coming at us…are the North Koreans.”